Terms and Conditions for Online Orders and Orders Made in Writing

-1. Area of validity
+1. Scope of validity

-2. Entry prices
+2. Ticket prices and fees

 2.1.
-The tickets to a performance are allocated to various price categories.
-Tickets from these various price categories can be ordered for each performance.
-Ticket prices can be viewed in the respective, currently valid price list.
+The tickets for each performance are allocated to various price categories.
+Only tickets of a single price category can be ordered for a particular performance.

 2.3.
 Discounts will not be granted.

 2.4.
 Performance programmes and other benefits are not included in the ticket price.